PhilipNaudus/simple_site-gh-pages/pages/ming/mulan_joins_the_army_xu_wei.md

 Mulan calls to Xiaohuan, the family servant, who assists her in making the necessary preparations to go into battle.
 She will need armor, weapons, and a horse.
 When Mulan realizes that her small feet are sure to reveal her true identity, she slowly begins to unbind her feet.

 Mulan pauses and realizes that if she unbinds and enlarges her feet, thus destroying the most beautiful feature of her body, she will lose the most glorious feature of her body and, as a result, be unsuitable for marriage.
-However, after a moment's pause, she reassures the audience that she is not making a permanent change to her body because her family has a magic potion which will shrink her feet back to the size of golden lotuses when she returns from war.
+However, after a moment's pause, she reassures the audience that she is not making a permanent change to her body because her family has a magic potion that will shrink her feet back to the size of golden lotuses when she returns from war.
 She claims that, in the end, her feet will be smaller than ever before.

 After Mulan stands up, she finds that walking is now cumbersome.
 However, after taking some time to practice, she begins to grow accustomed to walking with such massive feet.
 After she has changed clothes, she now looks exactly like a man.

 Mulan then spends some time practicing with a spear, learning how to ride a horse, and then goes inside to announce her departure to her parents.
 When her mother hears of Mulan's plan, she weeps and refuses to allow her to go.
 To spend years eating, sleeping, and fighting alongside men would be inappropriate and dangerous.
 However, when it is revealed that Mulan's father has been plunged into depression ever since receiving his conscription notice, even going so far as to attempt to take his own life, Mulan's mother finally acquiesces, and the family drinks a toast and tearfully wishes Mulan the best in her journey.
-Their emotional parting is interrupted with two soldiers who burst onto the scene and begin aggressively shouting to hurry Mulan to set out with them.
+Their emotional parting is interrupted by two soldiers who burst onto the scene and begin aggressively shouting to hurry Mulan to set out with them.
 Mulan says a hurried goodbye to her family while being urged out of the house.

 Once on the road, they travel for a while before stopping to rest by the yellow river.
 Mulan sits and reminisces, realizing that she is already homesick.
 The soldiers travel together to the capital, where they will receive further instructions.